taylorbf/DMP16/class8/README.md

 - a new generative artwork or interactive artwork
 - another idea!

-See the syllabus for a complete project description
+See the syllabus for a complete project description.

 #### IMPORTANT NOTES ABOUT SUBMITTING THE ASSIGNMENT

-1) I want to hear from you by email each week with screenshots and a progress updates!
+1) I want to hear from you by email each week with screenshots and a progress update!

-2) When you submit this project, please submit a video screencapture where you demonstrate your project and walk us through the code.
+2) When you submit this project, please post a video screencapture (i.e. on vimeo/youtube) where you demonstrate your project and explain your code to the class.